 The noble de Chevron Villette family dates back to 1189 and has centuries of experience in winemaking.
 Today Guillaume de Chevron Villette is a proud owner of one of the most modern wineries in Provence.
 The company only uses state of the art wine making technology and has been the driving force behind sustainable farming practices in the region, pushing towards a cleaner, safer and healthier industry.
 In 2010 Marnix Engels (r) and Guillaume de Chevron Villette (l) established a joint venture to combine their shared knowledge and passion for wine.

 Harvest & winemaking

 The grapes are harvested in September, in the early morning, when temperatures are still relatively cool during the hot Provençal (late) summer.
-Grapes are harvested mechanically where possible using only state of the art machinery to optimize speed and avoid oxidation, which essential during our winemaking process.
+Around 50% of our vineyards are harvested manually, the other 50% is done mechanically, using only state of the art machinery to optimize speed and avoid oxidation, which is essential during our winemaking process.
 All grapes are destemmed during harvest.
-Grapes arrive in the winery as soon as possible so that essential freshness can be preserved and early fermentation is avoided.
+Grapes arrive in the winery as soon as possible so that essential freshness is preserved and early fermentation and oxidation can be avoided.

-When the grapes arrive in the winery, we use an advanced computer-controlled system (tri-optique) where all grapes on the sorting table are subjected to an optical analysis by using laser and camera technology.
-When grapes do not meet the defined requirements regarding color and shape, they are removed from the sorting table with high pressure.
+When the grapes arrive in the winery we use an advanced computer-controlled system (tri-optique) that allows all grapes on the sorting table to be subjected to an optical analysis by using laser and camera technology.
+When grapes do not meet the defined requirements regarding color and shape, they are automatically removed from the sorting table using high pressure.
 The result?
 Only perfect grapes make it into our selections.